GamingDynastyEntertainment/Modpack-Development/README.md

 # Modpack-Development
-Welcome to the New Issue tracker for Modpacks Develop by GeekTechMedia, DexxKnight1, and ModernGamingWorld
+Welcome to the new issue tracker for modpacks.
+Developed by GeekTechMedia, DexxKnight1, and ModernGamingWorld.